shsagir/play-area-sync/docs/stacks.md

 ### From xxs to xxl

+The Professional App is made

 ### Target audience

 To master the advanced features you need to be aware of modern patterns and workflows like file system abstraction, caching, Git, Composer, SSH usage.

+### Application types

 ### Plans & prices